stickermule/http-cage/README.md

 These defaults are kinda dangerous in a micro-services environment, where responses should happen fast or just timeout, to avoid server processes locking.

-This gems lets you globally restrict timeouts of all Net::HTTP calls, so that all gems and libraries that use Net::HTTP will timeout fast.
+This gems lets you globally restrict timeouts of Net::HTTP calls, so that all gems and libraries that use Net::HTTP will timeout fast.

 ## Installation.